-This semester’s Race to the Wall event will commence at 2pm (or shortly thereafter) on Wednesday 21st October 2015.
-The event will end on the same day at a time chosen by the RoboSumo tutors, not earlier than 6pm.
+This semester’s Race to the Wall event will commence at 3pm (or shortly thereafter) on Wednesday 18th October 2017.
+The event will end on the same day at 6pm.

-Teams who fail to complete the Race to the Wall task on Wednesday 21st October 2015 (week 6) will have a second opportunity to complete the task on Wednesday 28th October 2015 (week 7).
-However, any teams that complete the challenge for the first time in week 7 will be ranked below all teams that complete the challenge in week 6.
+Teams who do not complete the Race to the Wall task on Wednesday 18th October 2017 (week 6) will have a second opportunity to complete the task on Friday 20th October 2017 (week 6) between 3:30pm and 4:30pm, and a third opportunity on Wednesday 8th March 2017 (week 7) between 3:00pm and 6:00pm.
+Any teams that complete the challenge for the first time in week 7 will be ranked below all teams that complete the challenge in week 6.

 The final ranking will be determined as follows: